 William Hamel, Audit Team Member: Supply Chain Sustainability.
 Will received a B.A. in English and Environmental Policy & Decision Making at the University of Puget Sound in Tacoma, WA.
 His interest is sustainable agriculture and its cultural contexts stem from studying environmental literature and history.
 After graduation he worked on a coastal island farm in Maine as part of an organic gardening apprenticeship.
 At the IPM Institute, Will assists in the verification of a sustainable rating system project for a national retailer.
 Outside of work, he enjoys biking, cooking, jazz, and creative writing.

-Ariel Larson, M.S., Project Coordinator: Supply Chain Sustainability.
+Ariel Larson, M.S., Project Manager: Supply Chain Sustainability.
 Ariel received her M.S. in Conservation Biology and Sustainable Development from the University of Wisconsin-Madison in December 2013, with a certificate in Business, Environment, and Social Responsibility.
 Her research background includes weed management in the establishment of switchgrass.
 Her interest in sustainable food production and socially responsible business led to her work at IPM Institute, where she will be working to implement a sustainability rating system for a national food retailer and their suppliers.

 Frank Laufenberg, Project Team Member: Supply Chain Sustainability, Public Tick Working Group.
 Frank received his B.S. in Environmental Sciences as well as Community and Environmental Sociology from UW-Madison.
 In short, Frank enjoys anything that involves ecology and humans.
 Working as Urban Ag Director for a student organization Frank realized the power that sustainable agriculture and food has to connect physical and social science.
 He further pursued the research side of organic agriculture as a field assistant in Dr. Erin Silva’s lab.
 Outside of work Frank is an avid musician and gardener.